EstherMo/Events-RSVP-Frontend/README.md

 # Gather

 This is an app helping people in NYC meet and gather at public events in the city.
+This is the frontend, see this repo for the backend:  https://github.com/EstherMo/Events-RSVP-Backend.

 ## Features
 - ability to see events by category